leoopardo/leoopardo/README.md

 ### Hi there my name is Leonardo 👋

-- 💼 I’m currently working with front-end
+- 💼 Front End Developer at Paybrokers
 - 📫 How to reach me: leo.san9@hotmail.com

 <div align="center">